awsdocs/amazon-redshift-management-guide/doc_source/working-with-snapshots.md

 AWS customer accounts are always authorized to access snapshots owned by the account\.
 Attempts to authorize or revoke access to the owner account will receive an error\.
 You cannot restore or describe a snapshot that is owned by an inactive AWS customer account\.

-After you have authorized access to an AWS customer account, no IAM users in that account can perform any actions on the snapshot unless they have IAM policies that allow them to do so\.
+After you have authorized access to an AWS customer account, no  users in that account can perform any actions on the snapshot unless they assume a role with policies that allow them to do so\.
-+ IAM users in the snapshot owner account can authorize and revoke access to a snapshot only if they have an IAM policy that allows them to perform those actions with a resource specification that includes the snapshot\.
-For example, the following policy allows a user in AWS account `012345678912` to authorize other accounts to access a snapshot named `my-snapshot20130829`:
++ Users in the snapshot owner account can authorize and revoke access to a snapshot only if they assume a role with an IAM policy that allows them to perform those actions with a resource specification that includes the snapshot\.
+For example, the following policy allows a user or role in AWS account `012345678912` to authorize other accounts to access a snapshot named `my-snapshot20130829`:

   ```
   {